detroit/detroit/EXAMPLE.md

 In the above example `rdoc` is taken to be both the service desired and the name of this particular instance.

 A few years ago, Sinatra came along and popularized the use of the `#set` method.
-A simple addition to the the Detroit parser now allows for the slightly cleaner notation:
+A simple addition to Detroit's assembly file parser now allows for the slightly cleaner notation:

 ```ruby
   service :myself do